ora0600/genai-with-confluent/README.md

 You need a ProxyCurl API Account, with current credits.
 Your need SERP API Account, here you will a starting amount of connections.
 This was enough in my case.

-In  Total I spend 20 $ (OpneAIm ProxyCurl) and I am still not out of credits.
+In  Total I spend 20 $ (Open AI, ProxyCurl) and I am still not out of credits.